mpaluchowski/wordpress-theme-toastmasters.pl/README.md

 ## Features

-* self-contained---doesn't rely on external widgets or plug-ins,
+* self-contained – doesn't rely on external widgets or plug-ins,
-* fully responsive---works on any screen size,
+* fully responsive – works on any screen size,
 * HTML5 and CSS3,
 * support for translations.